agentic-profile/cloud-a2a-mcp-quickstart/service/docs/LOCAL_DYNAMODB.md

 aws dynamodb list-tables --endpoint-url http://localhost:8000
 ```

+This command will return a list of all tables in your local DynamoDB instance.
+If you haven't created any tables yet, it will return an empty list.

 5. Configure your application to use local DynamoDB

 Set the `LOCAL_DYNAMODB` environment variable in your `.env.local` file: